 Vernon Park Primary School recognises that in a modern learning environment, use of the Internet, multimedia devices and digital imaging facilities are part of everyday requirements.
-However, a child's safety will remain the priority of the school.
+However, a child/young person's safety will remain the priority of the school.

-All staff are aware that any items that have capability for use of the Internet or the creation of digital images (including mobile phones) must be used by children under appropriate supervision and in accordance with the school's acceptable use policy.
+All staff are aware that any items that have capability for use of the Internet or the creation of digital images (including mobile phones) must be used by children/young people under appropriate supervision and in accordance with the school 's acceptable use policy.
 If any such item that belongs to a member of staff is brought onto the school site, it is the responsibility of that staff member to ensure that these items contain nothing of an inappropriate nature and that they are used in line with school policy.

 Children are not permitted to directly access items that do not belong to the school, without appropriate risk assessments and permission being sought.
+The school has a separate guidance on the use of personal devices which all children must adhere to.

 Any device brought onto school premise by pupils must be switched off and handed to a member of staff to be secularly stored by a designated member of staff.
 The device will be returned at the end of the day.
 Parents must complete a permission slip authorising staff to store the switched off device.
-If a device is brought into school in error, the device is confiscated, stored secularly until the end of the day and parents/carers are informed.
+If a device is brought into school in error, the device is stored securely until the end of the day and parents/carers are informed.

-If there is any suspicion that any multimedia device or computer contains any images or content of an inappropriate nature it will be locked, secured and, the Head Teacher or DSL will be informed immediately and the steps laid out in this guidance and guidance for the sharing of naked images and or When to call the police- guidance for school/colleges and colleges may be applied.
+If there is any suspicion that any multimedia device or computer contains any images or content of an inappropriate nature it will be locked, secured and, the Head Teacher or DSL will be informed immediately and the steps laid out in this guidance and guidance for the sharing of naked images and or When to call the police- guidance for school and colleges may be applied.